bathtubfulloftoast/novassite/README.md

 i am a legal adult and i can and will have some things dedicated to adult topics on my website.

-since neither github nor git.gay have any way of age gating repos/directories i will say this upfront
+since neither github nor git.gay have any way of age gating repos i will say this upfront

 **IF YOU ARE A MINOR AVOID THESE PATHS**
 - public/media/NSFW